Skip to content

 self._rear = node

-# If the queue is not empty, add that node behind the tail node
+# If the queue is not empty, add the node after the tail node

 else: